Forms, Instructions, and Guidance for Surface Water Monthly Operating Reports (SWMORs)

 Alternate technology is defined by the Long Term 2 Surface Water Treatment Rule (LT2) .
 The LT2 allows systems to receive credit for treatment other than the conventional types (such as coagulation, flocculation, sedimentation, media filtration, and disinfection using chlorine or chloramine).

 Under LT2, some groups of plants are required to use alternate technology.
-Find the group to which your plant is assigned for implementing the LT2 rule by asking for help at LT2@tceq.texas.gov
+Find the group your plant is assigned for implementing the LT2 rule by asking for help at LT2@tceq.texas.gov

 Alternate technologies include membrane filtration, disinfection using ozone or chlorine dioxide, pre-filtration, bag and cartridge filtration, enhanced individual filter-effluent turbidity, and second-stage filtration.
 Each alternate technology has a separate worksheet on the SWMOR-Alt.